-Assessed Value vs Market Value Differences
+Difference Between Assessed and Market Value

-Assessed value and Market value are terms related to real estate valuations that most people get confused about.
+Assessed value and market value are terms related to real estate valuations that most people get confused about.
 Although they might sound similar and sometimes are used interchangeably, they are quite different from each other.
 Let’s dive in further to understand this difference.

 What is Market Value?

-The more the buyers interested in the property, more the value it can fetch for the seller and vice versa.
+The more the buyers interested in the property, the more the value it can fetch for the seller and vice versa.
 Simply put, it is the price that buyers are ready to give, and a seller is ready to accept in an open market transaction.
 The market value is calculated by the real estate agents on behalf of their clients.

-Assessed Value vs Market Value – Infographics
+Assessed Value vs. Market Value Infographics

-The key differences between Assessed Value vs Market Value are as follows –
+The key differences are as follows –

-The, the assessed value will be 500,000 * 80% = 400,000
+Then, the assessed value will be

-Calculation for market value is quite different and depends on many factors and market information available at that time.
+The calculation for market value is quite different and depends on many factors and market information available at that time.
 Some of the factors can be: